 You should base correction of an incorrect employer matching contribution on the plan’s terms and other applicable information at the time of the mistake.

-Employer D sponsors a calendar-year 401(k) plan with 20 participants.
+Employer D sponsors a calendar-year 401(k) plan with 20 participants and plan assets that don’t exceed $500,000.
 The plan document provides that D will make matching contributions equal to 50% of the amount deferred by the participant for the year up to 6% of compensation.
 A participant deferring 6% of compensation should have a matching contribution of 3% of compensation.

 Correction programs available: